Frequently Asked Questions

 For the One-week courses and the Miss Vogue Course, you are required to pay your tuition fee at the time of booking.

 If you do not hold a UK/EEA passport, we cannot accept you on the one-year Vogue Fashion Foundation Diploma.
 This is because an institution needs to be operating for a specific amount of time before they can apply for Highly Trusted Sponsorship Status from the UK Border Agency which will enable us to accept student requiring a Tier 4 Visa.
 By the autumn of 2015 we hope to have obtained this sponsorship status, and will welcome international students on the year-long course.
 More updates on this matter will be posted on the website and our social media pages.

-International students without a UK/EEA passport are welcome to apply for the ten-week Vogue Fashion Certificate.
+International students without a UK/EEA passport are welcome to apply for any of our other courses.
 We have applicants from all over the world and have enrolled students from Australia, Armenia, Bulgaria, India, Mexico, South Africa and the United States (to name a few!).
-To come on the Vogue Fashion Certificate course as an international student, you will need to apply for a Student Visitor Visa.
+To come on our courses as an international student, you will need to apply for a Student Visitor Visa.
 Depending on what country you are applying from, this may be able to be done on arrival in the UK at the UK border provided you have the required documents.
 (Please consult the Student Visitor Visa page on the UKBA website to confirm this.)
 A list of the required documents can be found on the UKBA website, as well as other important information on the Student Visitor Visa. https://www.gov.uk/government/organisations/uk-visas-and-immigration

 In order to apply for this visa, either in your home country or at the UK border, you will need an unconditional acceptance letter.
 This is a letter from us (the College) confirming your enrollment on the course.
 We can only issue this letter once we have received your full payment of the tuition.
 We then send you the original copy of the letter, which you will need for the Student Visitor Visa application.